risd-sound/arte/README.md

 13:00 - 15:00 PART 2: NEW MEDIA II

 * Sampling continued (working with recorded sound)
-* Patch along: making a sound recorder/player in Pd
+* Patch along: making a sound recorder in Pd (single and multiple recordings)
 * Software installation: MobMuPlat Editor and MobMuPlat mobile app (see links above)
 * Introduction to GUI design with MobMuPlat editor
 * Patch along: making a GUI for sound recorder
 * Transferring project files to your mobile device
-* Patch along: modifying sound recorder: multiple recordings
 * Interaction ideas, looking at other examples, MobMuPlat examples
 * Time permitting: patch along: modifying sound recorder: playback speed and direction, sample scrubbing
 * Time permitting: patch along: using system messages for accessing device sensors (tilt data)